 Latitude59 is small by design.
 We like the cosy festival vibe.
 But there’s more to it.
 Entrepreneurship and digital technology aren’t limited to startups.
 They matter in society and governance.

-Latitude59 2020 takes place on Thursday and Friday, 28 and 29 May in Tallinn, Estonia at the Kultuurikatel – a century-old power plant transformed into a one-of-the-kind creative hub.
+Latitude59 2020 takes place on Thursday and Friday, 27 and 28 August in Tallinn, Estonia at the Kultuurikatel – a century-old power plant transformed into a one-of-the-kind creative hub.
 With nearly 2500 attendees, including 275 investors and more than 350 startups, the tech gathering brings together key players who are serious about startups, investing, and the future of smart governance.
 Latitude59 offers various networking opportunities, in-depth discussions with top international players, several pitching rounds for both startups as well as investors, and a startup demo area with 60 most relevant startups from the Baltics and CEE.

 Latitude59 is intimate and cosy by design and with the focus of bringing together regional startups and markets, and international investors and possible business partners in a setting encouraging meaningful conversations.